Beagle Training and Puppy Training, by Michele Welton. Copyright © 2000-2018

-Like all hunting hounds, most Beagles don't care that much about pleasing their owner, you see.
+Not really, no. Like all hound breeds, most Beagles don't care that much about pleasing their owner.
 Beagles tend to have an independent, "what's in it for me" attitude that can make training a bit of a headache.

 Beagles are also easily distracted.
-Mitzi's owner would give commands, but Mitzi was paying no attention.
-Her head was swiveling around, nose sniffing, looking at everything except her owner.
-Sure, you could get Mitzi's attention if you bribed her with a treat – Beagles love food – but that's not a sensible way to train a Beagle.
-Who wants a dog who only obeys when you're waving a cookie?
+Especially when a Beagle is outdoors, his head is usually swiveling around, nose sniffing, looking at everything except you.
+Sure, you can get your Beagle's attention if you bribe him with a treat – Beagles love food – but that's not a sensible way to train a Beagle.
+No one wants a dog who only obeys when you're waving a cookie.

-So when you ask, "How easy is it – training Beagles?" my answer is, "Usually it's a challenge, but it depends on the temperament and personality of the individual dog, plus your own dog training skills."
+So when you ask, "How easy is it – training a Beagle?" my answer is, "It's a challenge, but it depends on whether you're providing sufficient companionship and exercise to keep the dog satisfied.
+It also depends on the temperament and personality of the individual dog, plus your own dog training skills."

 That's where I come in.
-Keep reading my dog training articles (and hopefully buy my book, "Teach Your Dog 100 English Words") and I will help you train your Beagle to be well-mannered and well-behaved.
+My dog training articles will help you train your Beagle to be well-mannered and well-behaved.
 I've been working with dogs for 35+ years, as a dog trainer, canine psychologist, breed advisor, and author of 15 books about dogs.